suppetia/qm-dish/docsrc/source/quickstart.rst

                   )

-After the solving process the wave function can be obtained from the :class:`SolvingResult <dish.util.misc.SolvingResult>` object which is stored in *result* via
+After the solving process the energy and wave function of the ``state`` can be obtained from the :class:`SolvingResult <dish.util.misc.SolvingResult>` object which is stored in *result* via

 .. code-block:: python

+   E = result.energy

    Psi = result.wave_function